SirDev97/Node.js/README.md

   3. Run 'nodemon app' to start the server.

-  - NOTE: You might need to set up your own mongoDB sever since...
+  - NOTE: You might need to set up your own mongoDB sever...

 ### Main goal of this mini project is to display my understanding of Node.js, Express, MongoDB, Mongoose and how I structure my code.